COMBINED BACHELOR-MASTER PROGRAMS

 Procedure for Admission

-Qualified students are invited to apply for admission into the Combined Bachelor-Master Program in their department during the first semester of the junior year.
+Students should review the application requirements and procedures listed on the program pages linked above.
 After the department has reviewed the applicant’s credentials, the names of those formally accepted into the Combined Bachelor-Master program (typically no more than five) are sent to the Graduate Dean’s Office.
 At this time, the student will receive the admissions letter/contract from Graduate Studies regarding the specifics of their program (see #7 above).

 Procedure for Registering for Graduate Courses While an Undergraduate